camartinezbu/cookiecutter-r-project/{{ cookiecutter.project_slug }}/README.md

 ## Data sources

-*List access info & contact info for data sources used in the project*
+*List access info & contact info for data sources used in the project.*

 ## Structure

-An outline of the basic project structure is available [here](https://github.com/camartinezbu/cookiecutter-r-project)
+An outline of the basic project structure is available [here](https://github.com/camartinezbu/cookiecutter-r-project).

 ## Technical